You are here

 - Youth with At Least One Past Year Major Depressive Episode (MDE)

-- Youth with Dependence or Abuse of Illicit Drugs or Alcohol
+- Youth with Alcohol Dependence and Illicit Drugs Use (Marijuana, Heroin, Cocaine)

 - Youth with Severe MDE